 Greta grows unhappy with receiving the cold shoulder – tens of voice messages to Frances go unreturned.
 When she can’t get her on the phone, Greta appears outside the restaurant where Frances works – watching for hours.
 Greta’s reappearances grow more menacing and boisterous.
 No one is immune as her attentions turn from Frances to Erica and back again.
 Suddenly, everything is in focus – a quiet street or laneway, recently watered plants when no one’s at home.
 Frances fears her mind is playing tricks on her – will she slip up and get caught in Greta’s net?

 Huppert is believable in the role who mistakes Frances’ attention for the daughter she lost.
 While the cause of her daughter’s death is explained, one can only wonder if Greta played some part.
-Some of her actions come across as comical – there were guffaws from the audience throughout – but the closing of the film suggest the depths of her illness are yet to be fully tapped.
+Some of her actions come across as comical – there were guffaws from the audience throughout – but the closing of the film suggests the depths of her illness are yet to be fully tapped.
 A sequel perhaps?

 Greta opens nationally tomorrow.